wix-incubator/erb/rpc/wix-rpc-testkit/README.md

  Returns an object with two methods, one of which you should use to define the response:
  - respond - you can either pass the result to it, or a callback like: `rpcServer.when(service, method).respond(params => params[0]);`
- - throws - use it in case you want to respond with error, you can pass a callback like above or simply do something like `rpcServer.when(service, method).throws(new Error(123));`
+ - throw - use it in case you want to respond with error, you can pass a callback like above or simply do something like `rpcServer.when(service, method).throw(new Error(123));`

  ### reset()
 Remove all response definitions.
 Note that this happens automatically when rpc server is stopped, so no need to call it explicitly in those cases.